NASA-AMMOS/seq-json-schema/DEVELOPER.md

 ## Developer Workflow

 Once a change request has been approved for implementation and a developer has been assigned (see [Governance](GOVERNANCE.md)), make schema changes directly to [`schema.json`](schema.json).
-Updates to either the schema or the distribution packages merit version increments according to the [Symantic Versioning](https://semver.org/) standard.
+Updates to either the schema or the distribution packages merit version increments according to the [Semantic Versioning](https://semver.org/) standard.
 The Pull Request which makes the specified changes should increment the version in the following places:

 - [`package.json`](package.json)
 - [`package-lock.json`](package-lock.json)